-Here are 4 quick tips to maintain and properly use your instant pot.
+Here are tips to maintain and properly use your pot.

-Good luck fixing your instant pot C6L and C6H errors!ins
+Good luck fixing your instant pot C6L and C6H errors!

 Richmond Howard started Meal Prepify in 2019 and has helped over a million people learn how to meal prep, get better at meal planning, and create a kitchen they love to use.
 He’s an avid home chef and loves to bbq, grill out, and make awesome food for family and friends.
 He’s been featured on MSN, Renaissance Periodization, and Good Financial Cents.